Kumeyaay

-The Kumeyaay, also known as Tipai-Ipai or by their historical Spanish name Diegueño, is a tribe of Indigenous peoples of the Americas who live at the northern border of Baja California in Mexico and the southern border of California in the United States.
-Their Kumeyaay language belongs to the Yuman–Cochimí language family.
+The Kumeyaay, also known as 'Iipai-Tiipai or by the historical Spanish name Diegueño, is a tribe of indigenous people who live at the northern border of Baja California in Mexico and the southern border of California in the United States.
+They are an Indigenous people of California.

-The Kumeyaay consist of three related groups, the Ipai, Tipai and Kamia.
-The San Diego River loosely divided the Ipai and the Tipai historical homelands, while the Kamia lived in the eastern desert areas.
-The Ipai lived to the north, from Escondido to Lake Henshaw, while the Tipai lived to the south, in lands including the Laguna Mountains, Ensenada, and Tecate.
+The Kumeyaay language belongs to the Yuman–Cochimí language family.
+The Kumeyaay consist of three related groups, the 'Iipai, Tiipai, and Kamia.
+The San Diego River loosely divided the 'Iipay and the Tiipai historical homelands, while the Kamia lived in the eastern desert areas.
+The 'Iipai lived to the north, from Escondido to Lake Henshaw, while the Tiipai lived to the south, in lands including the Laguna Mountains, Ensenada, and Tecate.
 The Kamia lived to the east in an area that included Mexicali and bordered the Salton Sea.

 Name

-The Kumeyaay or Tipai-Ipai were formerly known as the Kamia or Diegueños, the former Spanish name applied to the Mission Indians living along the San Diego River.
-They are referred to as the Kumiai in Mexico.
+The Kumeyaay or 'Iipai-Tiipai were formerly known as the Diegueños, the former Spanish name applied to the Mission Indians living along the San Diego River.
+They are referred to as Kumiai in Mexico.

-The term Kumeyaay translates as "Those who face the water from a cliff", with the word meyaay meaning "steep" or "cliff".
+The term Kumeyaay translates as "People of the west", with the word meyaay meaning "steep" or "cliff".

 Language

-All languages and dialects spoken by the Kumeyaay belong to the Delta–California branch of the Yuman language family, to which several other linguistically-distinct, but related, groups also belong (including the Cocopa, Quechan, Paipai, and Kiliwa).
-Native speakers contend that within their territory, all Kumeyaay (Ipai/Tipai) can understand and speak to each other, if even after a brief familiarization.
+All languages and dialects spoken by the Kumeyaay belong to the Delta–California branch of the Yuman language family, to which several other linguistically distinct, but related, groups also belong (including the Cocopa, Quechan, Paipai, and Kiliwa).
+Native speakers contend that, within their territory, all Kumeyaay ('Iipay/Tiipay) can understand and speak to each other, if even after a brief familiarization.